Understanding Maps in VoxDash

 Search for a Country Map

-Use the search bar to find maps by country name, then download the map and use it in SPSS for analysis.
+Use the search bar to find maps by country name, then download the map and use it in Survey for analysis.

 Steps to add a new map